mboeck11/BTSM/README.md

 ## References

+Bitto, A. and S. Frühwirth-Schnatter (2019) Achieving shrinkage in a time-varying parameter model framework. *Journal of Econometrics*, Vol. 210(1), pp. 75-97.

+George E. I., Sun D., and S. Ni (2008) Bayesian stochastic search for VAR model restrictions. *Journal of Econometrics*, Vol. 142(1), pp. 553–580.

+Giannone D., Lenza M., and G. E. Primiceri (2015) Prior selection for vector autoregressions. *Review of Economics and Statistics*, Vol. 97(2), pp. 436–451.

 Huber, F. and M. Feldkircher (2016) Adaptive Shrinkage in Bayesian Vector Autoregressive Models. *Journal of Business and Economic Statistics*, Vol. 37(1), pp. 27-39.

+Huber F., Kastner, G. and M. Feldkircher (2019) Should I stay or should I go?
+A latent threshold approach to large‐scale mixture innovation models. *Journal of Applied Econometrics*, Vol. 34, pp. 621-640.

+Jarocinski, M. (2010) Responses to monetary policy shocks in the east and west of Europe: a comparison. *Journal of Applied Econometrics*, Vol. 25, pp. 833-868.

+Kilian L., and H. Lütkepohl (2017) Structural Vector Autoregressive Analysis. *Cambridge University Press*.

+Sa, F., Towbin, P. and T. Wieladek (2014) Capital inflows, financial structure and housing booms. *Journal of the European Economic Association*, Vol. 12(2), pp. 522-546.

+Towbin, P. and S. Weber (2013) Limits of floating exchange rates: The role of foreign currency debt and import structure. *Journal of Development Economics*, Vol. 101, pp. 179-194.